AshMorrow/ashmorrow.github.io/index.md

 _**Duties:**_
 ```
  - Bugfix
- - implementation of new functionalit
+ - Implementation of new functionalit
 ```
 _**Achivment:**_
 ```